RTAkland/KEmbeddableResources/README.md

 kembeddable {
     // Add others sourceSet's resources folder (This list only contains "commonMain/resources" by default)
     resourcePath.apply {
-        put("commonMain/resources", "com.example.common")
+        // key is resource path relative to src(current project/module)
+        // value is generated package (Can be repeatable with other sourceSets) put("commonMain/resources", "com.example.common")
         put("jsMain/resources", "com.example.js")
     }
     // Enable zlib compression, by default it is `false` compression = true

+    // is public visibility for generated variable map, by default it is false publicGeneratedResourceVariable = false
 }

 // settings.gradle.kts